-A competitor will receive a penalty of 100 points if he starts or flies his model glider outside of the working and preparation time of his assigned group.
+A competitor will receive a penalty of 100 points if he starts or flies his model glider outside of the testing time, working time or landing window of his assigned group.

 Competitors may test fly before the transmitter impound and after the last working time of the day.